30 Minute Homemade Soft Pretzels

 No electric mixer required to make this pretzel dough!
 It’s a miracle recipe.

 Next, stir in your flour.
 If you’ve been counting, that’s the fifth and final ingredient.
-Use 4 cups of flour at first.
-I used 2 cups of whole wheat flour and 2 cups of all-purpose flour* (read below for notes about the taste/texture of the whole wheat vs white flour pretzels).
+Use 3 cups of flour at first.
+I used 1 cup of whole wheat flour and 2 cups of all-purpose flour* (read below for notes about the taste/texture of the whole wheat vs white flour pretzels).

 Time to (rock &) roll.
 No rolling pin required!
 Just your hands and a sharp knife.
 Cut ball of dough into 1/3 cup sections.
 Honestly, this measurement does not have to be exact.
 Use as much or little dough for each pretzel as you wish – the size of the pretzel is completely up to you.
 My pretzels were standard size, like the frozen soft pretzels you buy from the store, and I used 1/3 cup of dough for each pretzel.

 Time for an egg-wash.
 I hardly count this as an ingredient.
 Simply beat an egg, pour it into a shallow bowl or pie dish, give the shaped pretzel a nice bath (both sides) and sprinkle with salt.
-I used course sea salt – the kind you fill your grinder with.
+I used coarse sea salt – the kind you fill your grinder with.
 You could also use pretzel salt, which is sold in specialty baking stores.
-Or cinnamon sugar!
-We made *cinnamon sugar* pretzels the first time we made them.
-And they were sweetly spiced perfection.
+Or cinnamon sugar.

-Oven time!
-Yep, these pretzels do not require a soak in boiling water before the oven like most homemade pretzels do.
-With my recipe, there is simply no need.
+Now it’s time to for the oven.
 Bake for 10 minutes at 425F degrees.
 Watch the pretzels rise, expand, and get all puffy in the oven!
 Turn the oven to broil for the last 5 minutes to get the tops nice and brown.
+Only do this step if you did not do the baking soda bath I mentioned a few paragraphs above.
 Be sure to watch them closely in this step – you don’t want them to burn.

-*A preliminary note: The photos above show a pretzel made with half all-purpose flour and half whole wheat flour.
+*A preliminary note: Most of the photos in this post show a pretzel made with half all-purpose flour and half whole wheat flour.
 I must share with you that using all white flour will give you fluffier pretzels.
+Always a good thing!
 The whole wheat version is soft, but it is much chewier and heartier than the all-white flour version.
-The first time we made these pretzels, we used all white flour.

-Here are the pretzels made with strictly white flour (no whole wheat flour.)
+The picture above show the pretzels made with strictly white flour (no whole wheat flour).
 They are lighter in color and a bit fluffier.
 We like them both ways though!

 - 1 teaspoon salt

-- Preheat oven to 425F degrees.
+- Preheat oven to 425°F (218°C).
 Line baking sheet with parchment paper or silicone baking mat.
 Set aside.

 - Dissolve yeast in warm water.
 Stir with a spoon until fairly mixed, about 1 minute.
 Some clusters of yeast will remain.
 Add salt and sugar; stir until fairly combined.
-Slowly add flour, 1 cup at a time.
+Slowly add 3 cups of flour, 1 cup at a time.
 Mix with a wooden spoon until dough is thick.
-Continue to add more flour until dough is no longer sticky.
+Add 3/4 cup more flour until the dough is no longer sticky.
+If it is still sticky, add up to 1/2 cup more.
 Poke the dough with your finger - if it bounces back, it is ready to knead.

 - Roll the dough into a rope with an even diameter.
 My ropes were twenty inches long.
 This measurement will depend how large you want the pretzels.
 Once you have your long rope, take the ends and draw them together so the dough forms a circle.
 Twist the ends, then bring them towards yourself and press them down into a pretzel shape.
 See above for link to visual instructions.